 The “Join view” dialog has six tabs:

-You can define simple join conditions graphically, by linking a field of one view with another field of the other view.
-To configure the operator used in the condition, double-click the arrow that joins both fields and select the appropriate operator.
+If you use the Administration Tool, drag the field of one view to the field of the other view.
+To configure the operator used in this JOIN condition, double-click the arrow that joins both fields and select the operator.
 To add more complex join conditions, go to the “Join Conditions” tab.

 To define a cross join, just drag the views into the dialog and do not link any field.